thelounge/thelounge-docker/README.md

 		src="https://img.shields.io/docker/pulls/thelounge/lounge.svg?style=flat-square"></a>
 </p>

+## v3 pre-releases

+Documentation for v3 pre-releases can be found at the new [DockerHub repository](https://hub.docker.com/r/thelounge/thelounge/).
+The documentation found here refers to the v2 branch.
+Don't forget to check the [CHANGELOG](CHANGELOG.md) if you're upgrading from v2!

 ## Overview

 * **Modern features brought to IRC.** Push notifications, link previews, new message markers, and more bring IRC to the 21st century.